exequielnuno/rtspeckle/README.md

 For the purposes of this repo, you would be ok with installing the newest version (for December 2024) by changing the x.x in python-3.x.x with 12 and 10 respectivelly.
 Else, you can use the Python version for this repo which is 3.8.10

 ## downloading pip and Creating a virtual environment
 Note: You may want to create a new file in whichever path you would prefer, either in windows file explorer or using command prompt by going to a specific path (most likely being under documents) by typing **cd C:\Users\user\Documents** and then typing **mkdir \new project** (you can name it whichever name you must.
+Also, if you downloaded pytnon 3.4 and on (which you should) you already have pip installed in your system alongside Python

 pip is a package installer that allows to install different libraries in an easier and efficient manner.
 You can download and install it from this page: https://pypi.org/project/pip/ and follow the instructions.
 OR you can open command prompt and download pip by typing: **curl https://bootstrap.pypa.io/get-pip.py -o** which will download the installer.
 Next, you will want to run the installer bby typing **python get-pip.py**.
 Finally you can verify the installation and your version of pip by typing **pip --version**